comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 ### Fragmentation

-In order to convert the centralized dataset produced by SNB into a decentralized environment, we provide a tool that can fragment datasets using different fragmentation strategies.
+To convert the centralized dataset produced by SNB into a decentralized environment, we provide a tool to fragment datasets using different fragmentation strategies.
-While this tool is highly configurable in terms of its strategies using declarative JSON-LD-based configuration files, we only summarize its functionality in terms of two fragmentation dimensions.
+While this tool is highly configurable in terms of its strategies using declarative JSON-LD-based configuration files, we summarize its functionality in terms of two fragmentation dimensions for brevity.
-Finally, we illustrate its functionality by discussing different fragmentation strategies for handling posts and comments within the SNB dataset.
+Finally, we illustrate its functionality by discussing fragmentation strategies of posts within the SNB dataset.
 All strategies within this tool are implemented in a streaming manner, which means that it can handle input datasets of any size, and the dataset does not have to be loaded fully in memory before it can be processed.